 Index: CrossRef (Metadata), EBSCOhost, IndexCopernicus, Malaysian Abstracting and Indexing System (MyAIS), UDLTheses Database, Regional Information Center for Science and Technology (RICeST) database, MyCite/MyJournal, Ulrichweb, National Library of Malaysia, Web Directory of Medical Education (WDME), JournalTOCs and Google Scholar.

-We are glad to inform that all published articles will be assigned DOI.
+All published articles will be assigned DOI.

 Instruction to author